dart-lang/language/issues/0006. Super-invocations in mixins/0007. Mixin declarations/lrhn-strawman.md

 Private static members can be placed in either class, and mayb fit better in the mixin class if they are only used by instance members.
 Putting them in `Foo` ensures that uses outside of the class, but still in the same library, do not need to be changed.

-#### Possible related features ####

-We may want to allow omitting `extends Object` from `class C extends Object with Mixin {}`, writing it simply as `class C with Mixin {}`.
-The `extends Object` is not necessary when declaring a class with no mixin, and the syntax is still easy to parse since `with` cannot occur in that position with any other meaning.

-This is not a necessary change, but it make some existing code which `extends` a mixin-class slightly easier to port.

 #### Further extensions of the feature

 With separate syntax for mixins, we are open to adding more capabilities without needing it to also work for classes.